EmmetStone/Hello-world/README.md

 # Hello-world
-This is my firs time ob github
+This is my firs time on github